Emperor Nero's Toilet

 It's the classic Greco-Roman design as seen at Ephesus and elsewhere — a fairly deep waste channel against a wall, a raised seating surface (apparently of wood or otherwise not surviving today), and a low water channel for washing flowing past the users' feet.

 Europeans didn't have toilet paper until recently.
-The Romans, at least the higher classes and certainly Nero, used a tersorium, a sponge mounted on a stick.
+The Romans, at least the higher classes and certainly Nero, used a tersorium, also called a xylospongium, a sponge mounted on a stick.
 The sponge could be dipped into a water channel running in front of the row of communal toilets in the latrine, and rinsed off in that channel after use.
 If there was no channel of running water, a bucket of salt water or vinegar water would be used, as Seneca described in his Letters of Lucillus [70,20].

 If neither a tersorium nor water were available, the Greeks and Romans used πεσσοι or pessoi, small stones.
 The tradition started with the ancient Greeks that three stones should be enough to finish the job.
 This convention has been very long lived, with a hādīth attributed to Muhammad specifying three stones as the ideal number for anal cleaning.
 The pessoi were also used in an ancient board game in Greece.
 Aristophanes wrote a scene involving pessoi in Peace in the 5th century.
 Here's the Penguin Classics translation: